prasadramadas/prasadramadas/README.md

 SQL is my weapon.
 Probability is my strategy.
 Problem-solving?
 Just another rebellion against the noise.

+⚡ Fascinated by **AI, data, and technology** — the code beneath reality.

 ---

 ### 🛠️ Tech Arsenal